Winter hiking: How to stay warm, safe and active all season long

 Although everyone has different preferences, it’s easy to keep active outside with a few simple modifications.

-And on the bright side, there are several advantages to winter hiking.
+And on the bright side, there are advantages to winter hiking.

 No bugs

 That’s right!
 How many times have you been annihilated by no-see-ums (AKA chiggers), ticks and mosquitos?
 Those last two can carry serious diseases in addition to being just plain ole’ annoying.
-No DEET, no itching, no hassles.
+In winter, there’s no need for DEET, no itching, no hassles.

 No poison ivy, poison oak, etc.